pedromsfernandes/simplify-website/README.md

     ├── src
         ├── components :: General React Components
-            ├── home :: Components for the home page ├── projects :: Components for projects pages ├── team :: Components for the team page └── contact :: Components for the contact page ├── data :: Markdown and JSON data to be displayed on the site
+            ├── home :: Components for the home page ├── products :: Components for products pages ├── team :: Components for the team page └── contact :: Components for the contact page ├── data :: Markdown and JSON data to be displayed on the site